marmolak/gray386linux/README.md

 Linux for i386 machines
 ```

 Are you interested in Linux on i486 machine?
 Take a look at [gray486linux](https://github.com/marmolak/gray486linux).
-Currently, it's not possible to run gray386 on i486 machine.
-However i486
+Currently, it's not possible to run gray386linux on i486 machines (but it's possible to run gray386linux on Cyrix 486DLC and similar CPUs).
-machine is still able to run actual Linux kernel (2021).
+However i486 machine is still able to run actual Linux kernel (2022).

 How to get binary build?